-- 1) the main argument or arguments made by the author(s); - 2) the key concept(s) upon which they base their argument(s); - 3) the main points or data that support their argument(s).
+- 1) the main argument or arguments made by the author(s); - 2) the key concept(s) upon which they base their argument(s); - 3) the main points or data that support their argument(s). - 4) unifying themes that link or striking differences that differentiate the various presentations/readings

-You need to write one abstract for each reading that is assigned, and for each set of presentations that we have in class.
+You need to write one abstract for each reading that is assigned, and ONE abstract for each SET of presentations that we have in class.